 Craft Stick Star Ornament – and of course, an old classic.
 These stars made with craft sticks are easy enough for toddlers and preschoolers to make, but older kids will love them too.
 They can make a whole set in a variety of colours.

-If you liked them, stay tuned!
-I’ll be rounding up a more of my favourites in the days and weeks to come.
+Stay tuned!
+I’ll be rounding up a more easy homemade Christmas ornaments and crafts in the weeks to come.

-And if you want to get a head start on your New Year’s crafting, Red Ted Art has 30 New Year’s Eve crafts that you can make with your family.
+Want to get a head start on your New Year’s crafting?
+Red Ted Art has 30 New Year’s Eve crafts to make with your family.

 Jackie is a mom, wife, home daycare provider, and the creative spirit behind Happy Hooligans.
 She specializes in kids’ crafts and activities, easy recipes, and parenting.
 In 1997, Jackie stepped out of the corporate world to start a family and to open her own home daycare.
 She began blogging in 2011, and today, Happy Hooligans inspires more than 2 million parents, caregivers and Early Years Professionals all over the globe.